oroinc/documentation/commerce/frontstore_guide/orders/index.rst

 View Order History
 ^^^^^^^^^^^^^^^^^^

-The Order History view page contains two sections:
+The Order History page contains two sections:

-1. All open orders
+* All open orders
-2. All past orders
+* All past orders

 All open orders table contains the following information:

-1. Ordered by
+* Ordered By
-2. Step (Order review, Payment, Billing Information)
+* Step (Order review, Payment, Billing Information)
-3. Started From (Quote #X, Shopping List X)
+* Started From (Quote #X, Shopping List X)
-4. Items
+* Items
-5. Subtotal
+* Subtotal
-6. Started at (date)
+* Started at (date)
-7. Last Updated
+* Last Updated
-8. Payment Method
+* Payment Method
-9. Shipping Method
+* Shipping Method
-10. PO Number
+* PO Number
-11. DNSLT (Do Not Ship Later Than)
+* DNSLT (Do Not Ship Later Than)
-12. Shipping
+* Shipping
-13. Total
+* Total
-14. Customer Notes
+* Customer Notes
-15. Completed
+* Completed
-16. More Actions (Check out, Delete)

-.. note:: Information displayed in the table depends on the columns selected in the |IcSettings| Grid Settings.
+Click |IcCheckout| **Check Out** at the end of the row to proceed to the checkout.
+You will be redirected to the ordering process page (the step where you left off).

+Click |IcDelete| **Delete** at the end of the row to delete an open order.

 All past orders table contains the following information:

-1. Order Number
+* Order Number
-2. Create At
+* Create At
-3. Shipping Address
+* Shipping Address
-4. Total
-5. Total ($)
+* Total
-6. Payment Method
+* Payment Method
-7. Payment Status
+* Payment Status
-8. PO Number
+* PO Number
-9. DNSLT (Do Not Ship Later Than)
+* DNSLT (Do Not Ship Later Than)
-10. Currency
+* Currency
-11. Subtotal
-12. Subtotal ($)
+* Subtotal
-13. Shipping Method
+* Shipping Method
-14. Updated At
+* Updated At

-15. More Actions (View)
+Click |IcView| **View** at the end of the row to view an order.

+.. note:: Information displayed in the tables depends on the columns selected in the |IcSettings| grid settings.

 Within each of the tables, you have the following :ref:`action buttons <frontstore-guide--navigation-action-buttons>` available:

-1. Refresh the view table: click |IcRefresh| to update the view table.
+* Refresh the view table: click |IcRefresh| to update the view table.
-2. Reset the view table: click |IcReset| to clear view table customization and return to default settings.
+* Reset the view table: click |IcReset| to clear view table customization and return to default settings.
 Reset applies to all filters, records per page and sorting changes that you have made.
-3. Table settings: click |IcSettings| to define which columns to show in the table.
+* Adjust the table settings: click |IcSettings| to define which columns to show in the table.
-4. :ref:`Filters <frontstore-guide--navigation-filters>` |IcFilter|.
+* Filter the displayed orders: click |IcFilter| :ref:`Filters <frontstore-guide--navigation-filters>` .

 .. _frontstore-guide--orders-view: